CorentinJ/Real-Time-Voice-Cloning/README.md

 |[1710.10467](https://arxiv.org/pdf/1710.10467.pdf) | GE2E (encoder)| Generalized End-To-End Loss for Speaker Verification | This repo |

 ## News
-**14/02/21**: This repo now runs on PyTorch instead of Tensorflow, thanks to the help of @bluefish.
-If you wish to run the tensorflow version instead, checkout commit `5425557`.

 **13/11/19**: I'm now working full time and I will not maintain this repo anymore.
 To anyone who reads this:
 - **If you just want to clone your voice (and not someone else's):** I recommend our free plan on [Resemble.AI](https://www.resemble.ai/).
 You will get a better voice quality and less prosody errors.
 - **If this is not your case:** proceed with this repository, but you might end up being disappointed by the results.
 If you're planning to work on a serious project, my strong advice: find another TTS repo.
 Go [here](https://github.com/CorentinJ/Real-Time-Voice-Cloning/issues/364) for more info.